 - Forgivable Amount: Loan amounts will be forgiven as long as proceeds are used to cover payroll costs, and most mortgage interest, rent, and utility costs over the Covered Period after the loan is funded; and if employee and compensation levels are maintained or restored.

 - At least 60% of the PPP loan must be spent on documented payroll costs during the Covered Period.
 You may use up to 40% of the PPP loan, but not more, on other eligible non-payroll costs.

 - You may owe money if you do not maintain your staff and payroll, or if you decrease salaries and wages by more than 25% for any employee that made less than $100,000 annualized in 2019.

 - You will have a limited time to fully restore your employment levels and payroll costs in order to receive forgiveness of the full loan amount (there is some new flexibility on this if you are unable to fully operate your business or rehire employees by the end of the Covered Period).

 - Guarantees: There is no personal guarantee requirement.

 - Fees: There are no fees associated with PPP loans.

 - Term: New PPP loans will have a 5-year term.
 There are no prepayment penalties or fees.

 - Payment Deferral Period: No payments due prior to the SBA determination of Forgiveness on a loan, or up to 10 months.

-The program has been extended to August 8, 2020, but applicants are encouraged to apply as soon as possible.
+Applications are no longer being accepted.
 If you have questions and need to speak to a loan officer, please fill out our Contact Us form or call (802) 828-5627.